giancosta86/EighthBridge/README.md

 * **Binding**: since vertexes and links are immutable and exist a-priori, how to join them?
 Via a *Binding* object, which represents the juncture between a link and a collection of vertexes.
 The provided implementations are **EdgeBinding** and **ArcBinding**, for point-to-point connections.
 Bindings are immutable, too.

-* **GraphComponent**: the trait shared by vertexes, links and bindings - it provides a unique UUID to identify each component
+* **GraphElement**: the trait shared by vertexes, links and bindings - it provides a unique UUID to identify each element

 * **DirectedGraph**: trait providing utility functions for graphs based on **ArcBinding**

 * **VisualGraph**: the most important *DirectedGraph* subtrait, which is widely employed both in the rendering subsystem and in other projects - such as [GraphsJ](https://github.com/giancosta86/GraphsJ): its vertexes and links inherit from **VisualVertex** and **VisualLink**.
 Bindings for a visual graph are always **ArcBinding**'s - because when you draw a graph you implicitly work with arcs; however, it can easily be interpreted as an undirected graph, as shown in [Prim's Shortest Spanning Tree implementation](https://github.com/giancosta86/GraphsJ-scenarios).

 * **GraphCanvas**: the core ScalaFX component for interactive rendering.
-On construction, it requires a **GraphCanvasController** - telling how to draw graph components as JavaFX nodes and how to handle user interactions - as well as an initial *VisualGraph*, which gets replaced by new instances as the controller provides them in response to the user.
+On construction, it requires a **GraphCanvasController** - telling how to draw graph elements as JavaFX nodes and how to handle user interactions - as well as an initial *VisualGraph*, which gets replaced by new instances as the controller provides them in response to the user.

-* **DefaultVisualGraph**, **DefaultVisualVertex** and **DefaultVisualLink** are default implementations of the visual traits - each having a related **.*Settings** case class to describe its visual appearance.
+* **DefaultVisualGraph**, **DefaultVisualVertex** and **DefaultVisualLink** are default implementations of the visual traits

-* **fx.canvas.basic** is a very important package providing default implementations of the ScalaFX nodes for rendering graph components, as well as **BasicController**, a fine-grained controller employed by such components to control user interaction.
+* **fx.canvas.basic** is a very important package providing default implementations of the ScalaFX nodes for rendering graph elements, as well as **BasicController**, a fine-grained controller employed by such components to handle user interaction.

 * **fx.canvas.basic.editing** is a package containing the utility trait **InteractiveEditingController** and its sub-traits